SkylineCommunications/dataminer-docs/user-guide/part_3/databases/Configuring_a_Cassandra_database_on_a_remote_cluster.md

 1. Install Cassandra on the remote server.

-    1. Download the package containing the Cassandra binaries from *[DataMiner Dojo](https://community.dataminer.services/downloads/)*, and extract it on the first server where Cassandra will be installed.
+    1. Download the package containing the Cassandra binaries from [DataMiner Dojo](https://community.dataminer.services/downloads/), and extract it on the first server where Cassandra will be installed.

     2. Locate the file *cassandra.yaml*.
 By default, it is located in the folder *C:\\Program Files\\Cassandra\\conf*.